 Supplements To Consider For Arthritis

-Arthritis pain is one of the most common reasons people limit physical activity and is a leading cause of work disability with 24% of adults in the United States, or 58.5 million people, suffering with arthritis.
+Arthritis pain is one of the most common reasons people limit physical activity and is a leading cause of work disability, with 24% of adults in the United States, or 58.5 million people, suffering from arthritis.
 Arthritis can be described as the swelling and tenderness of one or more joints, ranging from mild to severe, and the main symptoms can include:

 - Swelling